 Dr. Sheela Sathyanarayana states that the greater the exposure, the greater potential for harm, which is why they recommend limiting the use of products containing phthalates if possible.
 "Babies don't usually need special baby lotions and powders."

 Since there is no legislation requiring companies to list all of the contents of their products on the packages, there is no way of knowing which ones pose a risk.
 Until there is more label information available parents are advised to use baby powder, shampoos and lotions sparingly.
 The safest solution for parents is simply to use mild soap and water.

 If you are worried about phthalates in plastic, look for the recycling codes that are on plastic products - the number 3 on a plastic container or toy means it's vinyl or PVC and likely contains phthalates.
 So that's something to avoid.

 The above is a very brief summary of information we obtained doing an internet search titled, "Baby shampoo and lotion dangers," and a search on "Dangers of Phthalates."

-Visit all of our Winning sites!
+Visit all of our Winning Edge Sites!

 How to Quiet a Crying Baby and How to Help Your Child Sleep Through the Night

 Statistics show that 40% of children under age 5 keep their parents up at night, and 1 out of 3 babies has colic.
-Baby Go To Sleep Tapes are GUARANTEED to quiet crying babies, fussy newborns, colicky, or premature infants, soothing them to sleep.
+Baby Go To Sleep CD's are GUARANTEED to quiet crying babies, fussy newborns, colicky, or premature infants, soothing them to sleep.
 They give help to parents of newborn babies, and children up to age six.
 They also make fabulous baby shower gifts!

 Honey, I'm Pregnant, Too! - A Pregnancy Guide For Men